ON THIS PAGE: You will learn about the different ways doctors use to treat people with this type of tumor. To see other pages, use the menu.

-This diagnosis is stressful, and this is difficult to discuss for many people.
+This diagnosis is stressful, and advanced cancer is difficult to discuss for many people.
 However, it is important to have open and honest conversations with your doctor and health care team to express your feelings, preferences, and concerns.
 The health care team is there to help, and many team members have special skills, experience, and knowledge to support patients and their families.
 Making sure a person is physically comfortable and free from pain is extremely important.

-Palliative care given toward the end of a person’s life is called hospice care .
+Patients who have an advanced tumor and who are expected to live less than 6 months may want to consider a type of palliative care called hospice care.
+Hospice care is designed to provide the best possible quality of life for people who are near the end of life.
 You and your family are encouraged to think about where you would be most comfortable: at home, in the hospital, or in a hospice environment.
 Nursing care and special equipment can make staying at home a workable alternative for many families.
 Learn more about advanced cancer care planning .

 After the death of a loved one, many people need support to help cope with the loss.
-Learn more about grief and bereavement .
+Learn more about grief and loss .